amachorro773-a11y/Cyclistic_bike_data/README.md

 ## 2. Leisure-Enhanced Membership Perks
 Strategy: Elevate the Annual Membership value proposition by integrating leisure-focused benefits, specifically targeting the high-duration ride patterns identified in the casual rider segment.
   - **Premium Fleet Access**: Grant exclusive or priority access to "Leisure-Class" equipment, such as newer cargo bikes or reclining models, to annual         members.
-    - **Business Logic**: By reserving specialized equipment for members, we transform a "functional" utility into a "lifestyle" amenity, directly                appealing to the leisure preferences seen in the casual rider data.
+    - **Business Logic**: By reserving specialized equipment for members, we transform a "functional" utility into a "lifestyle" amenity, directly                appealing to the leisure preferences seen in the casual rider data
   - **The "Conversion" Trial Program**: Implement a 7-day "Member Experience" trial for high frequency casual riders.
     - **Strategic Billing**: At the end of the 7-day trial, users are seamlessly transitioned into a monthly subscription.
-This "opt-out" model reduces           friction and has been shown to significantly increase long-term conversion rates.
+This "opt-out" model reduces           friction and has been shown to significantly increase long-term conversion rates
   - **Operational Efficiency**: Position these perks as a zero-marginal-cost benefit.
 Since the specialized fleet is already part of Cyclistic’s                inventory, utilizing them as a membership incentive maximizes asset utilization without increasing capital expenditure.

 ## 3. Geospatial Marketing & Station-Specific Conversion